benjamin-wilkins/treasure-in-hiding/ch-2.md

 "Hey!"

 "Now, who wants to go exploring?" questioned Johny.
-Instantly 2 hands shot up.
+Instantly two hands shot up.
 "Well then, Elsie and Sam, let's go!"

 "So long as your back in half an hour!"
 Rose shouted after the others, who had already left.